- You Are Here:

 In March 2022, the City was notified that the LWCF grant application had been approved by the National Park Service in the amount of $775,750.
 In addition, through the Proposition 68 Bond Fund approved by California voters in 2018, the City was eligible to receive a Per Capita Grant in the amount of $200,578.

-Currently the construction and bidding documents are being finalized, with an anticipated bidding date in Fall 2022.
-Although we are still working to understand the effects of supply chain issues on the project, it is anticipated that construction on the playground could be finalized by the end of 2023.
+Currently the construction and bidding documents are being finalized, with an anticipated bidding date in Spring of 2023.
+Although supply chain issues may impact the construction timeline, it is anticipated that construction on the playground could be finalized in late 2023 / early 2024.

 Community Services Manager